What does Toxic Mean in a RelationshipJul 07, 2022

 Ande: Thank you for going into that as well.
 I'm glad we touched on that.
 And since we are running low on time I want to make sure you get a chance to talk about some free gifts as well as an offer you have for everyone, and there's buttons below that link over to all that.
 So what do you have for us?

-Dr. Ameet: So if anyone wants to know, first of all, how to heal their gut, their liver and adrenal glands and emotional trauma so that their brain chemicals come more into balance and they can really feel healthy and resilient I've got Free Holistic Medicine Courses Online, there's a free e-book as well there.
-And it will walk you through some beautiful emotional healing exercises as well as how to balance your neurotransmitters.
+Dr. Ameet: So if anyone wants to know, first of all, how to heal leaky gut in 2 weeks, their leaky liver and adrenal glands and emotional trauma so that their brain chemicals come more into balance and they can really feel healthy and resilient I've got Free Holistic Medicine Courses Online, there's a free gut health book as well there.
+And it will walk you through some beautiful emotional healing exercises, holistic trauma therapy as well as how to balance your neurotransmitters.
 And that I've seen, especially the emotional healing exercise I find, helps people release from unconscious blocks that they might be having.
 Check it out, I'm very curious.

 And then another free offer I have is a whole bunch of interviews I've done in the past on weight loss, healing from trauma, family constellations therapy, reversing brain degeneration, also emotional trauma related to weight gain as well.
 So it's all there for you.